Freshman & Transfer

 ◈ Waivers for English Language Proficiency

-Graduate or undergraduate applicants with a bachelor’s or graduate degree conferred from a Mason-recognized U.S. institution or one of the waiver countries below.
+Graduate or Undergraduate applicants who have completed a bachelor’s degree or higher degree from a George Mason-recognized institution in the United States or a waiver-eligible country below.